 Enjoy a casual lunch in the Old Yard before the start of the Class Day Exercises.
 Tickets are complimentary for the graduating senior and two guests and $10 per each additional person.
-All additional reservations must be made in advance, either online or at the Senior Desk.
+All additional reservations must be made in advance, either online or at Senior Desk.
 Seniors are encouraged to check with their parents first before purchasing tickets on campus.
-If parents have ordered tickets online, seniors may pick them up at the Senior Desk.
+If parents have ordered tickets online, seniors may pick them up at Senior Desk.

 Class Day Exercises

 For seniors and guests, featuring the presentation of the Ames Awards, the Harvard and Ivy Orations, and the Class Ode, sung to the tune of "Fair Harvard."
 A remarkable display of eloquence and entertainment by fellow classmates, complemented by the 2014 Class Day speaker.
 Each senior is entitled to five complimentary tickets.
 Graduating seniors will require one of these tickets for entry.
 Additional tickets will also be available at Senior Desk.

 Thursday, May 29 at 9:45 AM (gates open at 6:45 AM)